-The Bon Ton’s best-known dish is its bread pudding, which is ethereal.
-When I worked in the Florida panhandle, we made a similar pudding with stale croissants, but the texture was dense owing to the abundance of air pockets in the bread, which simply could not absorb the custard adequately; a good French loaf is much better the recipe.
+The Bon Ton’s best-known dish is its bread pudding.
+When I worked in the Florida panhandle, we made a similar pudding with stale croissants, but the texture was dense owing to the abundance of air pockets in the bread; a good, foamy French loaf is much better the recipe.

 Soak one loaf of French bread in a quart of whole milk and crush with hands until well mixed.
 Add 3 eggs, 2 cups sugar, 2 tablespoons vanilla extract, 1 cup seedless raisins (optional), and place in a buttered “thick, oblong baking pan”.
-Bake until very firm and cool.
+Bake until very firm, then cool.
 Make a whiskey sauce; cream a half cup of butter with a cup of sugar, and cook in a double boiler until thoroughly dissolved.
 Add a well-beaten egg, whipping rapidly to prevent curdling.
 Let cool and add whiskey of your choice to taste.
 Pour over pudding, heat under broiler and serve.